-Giardiniera, or mixed pickled vegetables, is usually referred to in Italy simply as "sottaceti," literally meaning "under vinegar."
+Giardiniera, or mixed pickled vegetables, are usually referred to in Italy simply as sottaceti, literally meaning "under vinegar."

-These often appear as part of a standard Italian antipasto misto, and they also work very well with boiled meats in the winter months.
-This recipe will make about 2 1/2 pounds.
-It would be better to store it in several smaller jars, rather than one large one, because the contents of an open jar loose their freshness.
+They often appear as part of a standard Italian antipasto misto, and they also work very well with boiled meats in the winter months.

 - 1 teaspoon peppercorns

 - 1 tablespoon salt

 - 10 ounces/250 g pearl onions (peeled and soaked in cold water for 1 hour)

 - 10 ounces/250 g carrots (peeled and cut into rounds or sticks)